whage/thesis/thesis.md

 > [@ncatlab-tt]

-Type theory lays down the theoretical foundation for the type systems found in programming languages and the typechecking algorithms behind them.
+Type theory lays down the theoretical foundation for the type systems found in programming languages and the type checking algorithms behind them.

 ## Formalization of type systems
 > How can we guarantee that well typed programs are really well behaved? [...]